Poland fears 'major incident' as migrants from Belarus head for border

 Poland's Prime Minister Mateusz Morawiecki said on Facebook that "the Polish border is not just a line on a map.
 The border is sacred - Polish blood has been spilled for it!".

-(Reporting by Matthias Williams in Kyiv and Joanna Plucinska in Warsaw; additional reporting by Pavel Polityuk; writing by Matthias Williams, editing by Ed Osmond)
+(Reporting by Matthias Williams in Kyiv, Joanna Plucinska and Pawel Florkiewicz in Warsaw; Andrius Sytas in Vilnius; additional reporting by Pavel Polityuk in Kyiv and Dmitry Antonov in Moscow; writing by Matthias Williams, editing by Ed Osmond)

 ((matthias.williams@thomsonreuters.com;))